Solar Installation in Houston Moves Data Company Toward Net-Zero

 Freedom Solar — the leading turnkey solar energy installer in Texas and the nation — designed the project and installed the solar arrays for TGS.
 The company’s Chief Executive Officer, Kristian Johansen, noted that the effort represents “our first major step toward our goal of becoming a net-zero company.”

 I also was honored to speak at the ceremony opening the project last week.
-As I said, TGS was a great partner — because they were willing to explore the possibility of solar power, yes, but especially because they were committed to taking action when the benefits of solar power became clear.
+As I said, TGS was a great partner.
+They were willing to explore the possibility of solar power.
+Especially because they were committed to taking action when the benefits of solar power became clear.

 And, as I said, it’s pretty cool to open a major solar installation in the energy capital of the world.
 It’s no wonder why we decided to open a Houston office for our solar company.